AI Detection Setup Guide

 On the VTX (Drone)

-Check that tflite data is being generated:
+Check that detection data is being generated on your configured source pipe:

-voxl-inspect-detections tflite_data
+voxl-inspect-detections tflite_data # tflite-server

 On the VRX (Ground Unit)